petasbytes/token-approx/README.md

 ### Pre-prepared experiments (`experiments/`)

-> [!INFO]
+> [!NOTE]
 > The notebooks in `experiments/` can be read/re-run without any additional data prep (as all relevant data has been pre-computed).
 > → This means you do **not** need an Anthropic API key, Node, the legacy tokenizer, or to run any CLI commands or prediction scripts.

 For each narrative text mentioned in the [blog post](https://medium.com/@petasbytes/counting-claude-tokens-without-a-tokenizer-e767f2b6e632), you’ll find a directory under `experiments/`:
 - `experiments/oliver-twist_gberg/`